jimemarc/mdtest/ops_tc_library_guidelines.md

 ## Guidelines
 1. Code should follow the [Python Style Guide](https://www.python.org/dev/peps/pep-0008/) as well as comply with Flake8 (already required in order to write component tests).
-  1. Follow th general guidelines in [PEP 0257](https://www.python.org/dev/peps/pep-0257/) for docstrings.
+  1. Follow the general guidelines in [PEP 0257](https://www.python.org/dev/peps/pep-0257/) for docstrings.
   2. Use the guidelines in [AutoAPI](http://autoapi.readthedocs.io/en/latest/#documenting-the-code).
   This allows autogenerating the documentation for the complete topology common code library, which